WordPress/gutenberg/CONTRIBUTING.md

 You can check your package configs by running `npm run lint-pkg-json`.

-#### Development release
+#### Development Release

 Run the following command to release a dev version of the outdated packages, replacing `123456` with your 2FA code.
 Make sure you're using a freshly generated 2FA code, rather than one that's about to timeout.
-This is a little cumbersome, but helps to prevent the release process from dying mid-deploy.
+This is a little cumbersome but helps to prevent the release process from dying mid-deploy.

 ```bash
 NPM_CONFIG_OTP=123456 npm run publish:dev